RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

 Let's start verifying your API.

 1. Time to verify our data definitions for the API.
-Click on the `location/phone{id}` link under the *Definitions*.
+Click on the `location/phone{id}` link under the *Paths*.

     ![design-add-definition](images/design-15.png "Add Definition")

-1. Notice that this API path has a single path parameter (`id` defined as an int32) and a single GET operation defined.
+1. Notice that this API path has a single path parameter (`id` defined as an `int32`) and a single GET operation defined.
 Click on the GET operation, then click the Edit button for the 200 OK response.

-        ```

     ![design-definition-name](images/design-16.png "Definition Name")

-1. Notice that this API path has a single response defined (a `200 OK` response) and the type that is returned is a location object.
+1. Notice that this API path has a single response defined (a `200 OK` response) and the type that is returned is a `location` object.

     ![design-definition-types](images/design-17.png "Definition Data Types")